2009 student protests in Austria: Aftermaths and consequences

 Small financial successes were achieved by the students of the BOKU.
 A "students' house" ("Haus der Studierenden") that had been claimed for years was made available in the up-to-then vacant second floor of the property “Türkenwirt” (Tüwi) by the rector's office of the ÖH.
 At the University of Salzburg, commitments were made by the rector's office to fulfil part of the receivables such as in the case of regular listener's congregations or greater participation in the faculty councils.
 Similarly, work groups consisting of both members of the university and students were formed, dealing with study law, with the improved flow of information and greater transparency, as well as the creation of free space for students.
 In contrast, the occupied lecture hall will be released over the Christmas holidays.
 In Vienna, the university management announced a competition focusing on the presentation of the foyer of the second largest lecture hall, the C1 on Campus.
 After the eviction of the occupations, various furniture and tables were placed for utilization but finally removed after a few months.
 On the basis of a list of requirements or rather the long-standing requirement of an Institute of International Developments of the University of Vienna, as a result of the protests, the provisional establishment of the research platform International Development could be achieved along with the means and the premises for the students.
-At Ars Electronica, #unibrennt was awarded with the prize for his 2.0 link to Ars Electronica's in the Digital Communities category.
-Taken as a whole, the protests were resulting in no immediate crucial changes in the Austrian Higher Education policy.
+At Ars Electronica, #unibrennt was awarded with the prize for their 2.0 link to Ars Electronica in the Digital Communities category.
+Taken as a whole, the protests resulted in no immediate crucial changes to Austrian higher education policy.